The Humble Royal

 Mahatma Gandhi trusted this lineage with the security of the Sabarmati Ashram during the planning phases of the movement.
 The Lakum~Rathod brothers secured the site and resources with their signature warrior discipline.

-Ratubhai Gandhian Calling Again: Guardians of the Junagadh Nawab Treasury
+Ratubhai Gandhian Calling Again: Guardians of the Junagadh Treasury 1947-48

 Gandhiji's Letter